BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image15.png"
 style="width:6.63542in;height:5.03125in" />

-Talk to Aelita and then enter the Pokémon Center and go to the back to get a *Defibrillator,* then use it on the old guy.
+Talk to Aelita and then enter the Pokemon Center and go to the back to get a *Defibrillator,* then use it on the old guy.
 Head down to the beach area -- here you’ll be able to fight wild **Corsola.** You’ll also find *TM135 Brine.* Hidden on the beach is a *Soda Pop.*